Kaiser1989/game-gl/README.md

 <br>

 ## Dependencies
-This project is based on bug fixed forkes of:
+This project is based on bug fixed forks of:
 * glutin 0.24.1
 * winit 0.22.2
 * android-ndk-rs 0.1.0

+and the original crate:
 * gl_generator 0.14.0

 All these projects were forked to my github.
 Therefore only the project only consists of git dependencies to my local git repositiories.